 DMLS 3D printed synergistic cooling jacket

-SLM 3D printed copper stator coils
+3D printed copper stator coils

 Robust fault tolerance